karttur/geoimagine/_posts/2018/2018-11-16-blog-co2records.markdown

 ### Data format

 Karttur's import function for CO<sub>2</sub> records expects an ASCII (normal text) file with comma separation (.csv).
-The first row should be the row headers, with the columns as shown in the example below:
+The first row should be the column headers, with the columns as shown in the example below:

 ```
 Date,Decimal Date,Average,Interpolated,Trend,Number of Days